urwahnawaz/brain_transcriptome/preprocessing/README.md

 cd brain_transcriptome/preprocessing
 ```

-Open up Rstudio, or code editor of choice and ensure that you are working from the preprocessing direcotry
+Open up Rstudio, or code editor of choice and ensure that you are working from the preprocessing directory

 In Rstudio, open file